-When it comes to preparing for homecoming, the sooner, you begin, the better.
-Whether this is your first homecoming or third, it can take some trial and error to get your teen camera ready.
+When it comes to preparing for Homecoming, the sooner you begin, the better.
+Whether this is your first Homecoming or third, getting your teen camera ready can take some trial and error.

 No need to worry.
 Sit back and read through tips to help make this an experience you and your teen will remember.

 1. Encourage Your Child To Attend

 Some kids get thrilled with the idea of going to a formal dance.
 It’s an excellent opportunity to dress up and look beautiful.
 But for other teens, it’s an anxiety-inducing event that they’d rather hide from until the end of time.

 If your child falls into the second category, no worries, no one gets forced to attend a homecoming dance.
 However, you could encourage them to go to see what it’s like.